Pleomothra

-Pleomothra is a genus of crustacean found in the Caribbean.
+Pleomothra is a genus of crustaceans found in the Bahamas.
 First described in 1989, the genus has 2 identified species as of 2008.
-It is the sole member of family Pleomothridae, but was previously placed in family Godzilliidae.
+It is the sole member of the family Pleomothridae, but was previously placed in the family Godzilliidae.
+The family is named after the fictional giant moth monster Mothra.

 The genus is in the group Remipedia where all species are blind, and the entire body consists of a single, long line of joints.
 Individuals swim slowly on their backs.